 Creekside Park has four full-size soccer fields with two of them having lights.
 Those four fields are broken down into different size fields that accomodate play for ages 4 to adult.
-The Coastal United Soccer Association call Creekside home and they offer different levels of play for the area's youth.
-The amenities that support this area include a playground, restroom/concession building and Rotary Picnic shelter.
+The Coastal United Soccer Association calls Creekside home and they offer different levels of play for the area's youth.
+The amenities that support this area include an inclusive playground, restroom/concession building and Rotary Picnic shelter.

 Creekside Park is home to four full-size sand volleyball courts that opened in 2013.
-These courts will host two junior tournaments in 2015.
+These courts host junior and adult play and tournaments.
 This complex also has Epiphany and New Bern High School teams that train and play their home matches.

 (hover over picture to view location)

 Outdoor Fitness Equipment and 1/4 Mile Walking Trail

 This addition to Creekside Park, located within a 1/4 mile paved walking trail, is a five-station outdoor fitness equipment system.
 Thanks to our partners: The Harold H. Bate Foundation, Craven County Community Foundation, Carolina East Foundation and the Craven County Health Department for making this project a reality.
 This equipment is free and open to the public during park hours.

 Youth Baseball and Softball

 Creekside Park has four lighted youth ball fields with two designed for youth baseball and two for youth softball.
 The park is home to the New Bern Babe Ruth Girls Softball League and the Cal Ripken Baseball League.
 We also are host to the Special Needs Baseball League and have numerous travel baseball and softball teams that practice at Creekside.
 The Twin Rivers Little League also plays games at the site.
 The amenities that support this include batting cages, restroom/concession building and a playground designed for kids age 5 and under.